alphagov/govuk-import-export-prototype/answer/export-insurance-export-finance.markdown

 {% endcontentfor %}

+Talk to an [approved broker](https://www.gov.uk/government/publications/uk-export-finance-insurance-list-of-approved-brokers/export-insurance-approved-brokers) or contact UK Export Finance customer services to find out more about export insurance.

+UKEF won’t help to insure:

+- contracts where cover is available from the private sector
+- exports to EU countries (except Greece)
+- exports to Australia, Canada, Iceland, Japan, New Zealand, Norway, Switzerland and the United States of America

+## Bond or loan guarantees

 UKEF can also help to guarantee a bond or loan you take out to help you win a new export contract (eg a working capital loan or export bond).

-Talk to your bank or contact UKEF to find out more.
+Talk to your bank or contact UK Export Finance customer services to find out more.

 $C